brendeni1/darkvypr.github.io/info.md

 # Bot Info

-This bot was created to replace all of the Fossabot commands that I had in my chat, though it has some cool commands that Fossa can't do.
-It was also kinda cool to learn the basics of JS but don't ask me for help with that lol.
+I originally made this bot to replace some of the Fossabot commands that I had, but it eventually just turned into a project that I like working on and dumping time into lol.
+I added a point system, various user-based commands and shit like that.

 ---